MicrosoftDocs/powerquery-docs/powerquery-docs/group-by.md

 ## Perform an operation to group by one or more columns

-Starting from the original sample, in this example you'll a column containing the total units and two other columns that give you the name and units sold for the top-performing product, summarized at the country and sales channel level.
+Starting from the original sample, in this example you'll create a column containing the total units and two other columns that give you the name and units sold for the top-performing product, summarized at the country and sales channel level.

 ![Sample output table with operations.](media/group-by/row-operation-final-table.png "Sample output table with operations")